 Instead of stressful thoughts spinning constantly through your brain, journaling helps organize thoughts and process them.

-Written down, it’s easier to see the causes, connections, and possible outcomes of your stressors.
+Once written down, it’s easier to see the causes, connections, and possible outcomes of your stressors.

 Taking the time to focus your energy on your thoughts helps you deal with them more effectively, rather than pushing them to the side as you may do during the daytime, leaving them nagging in your brain.